xxlyoung/DATA-NYC-Project/Lessons/lesson-02/README.md

 1. I am looking to see if there is an association with number of passengers with carry on luggage and delayed take-off time.
 2. Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data taken from flightstats.com from January 2015- December 2015.

-> Instructor Note: Students do not need to see the data at this point in order to answer the question - have them focus on whether the questions use the SMART framework.

 #### Why data types matter